objectfolder/cross-sensory-retrieval/README.md

 #### Add your own model

-To train and test your new model on ObjectFolder Cross-Sensory Retrieval Benchmark, you only need to modify several files in *code/models*, you may follow these simple steps.
+To train and test your new model on ObjectFolder Cross-Sensory Retrieval Benchmark, you only need to modify several files in *models*, you may follow these simple steps.

 1. Create new model directory